Carbohydrates are everywhere

 Simple carbohydrates are often called „sugars“ and can be split into mono- and disaccharides.
 Monosaccharides are glucose, fructose (fruit sugar) and galactose.
 Glucose and fructose are can be found e.g. in fruits.
 Galactose can only be found as a part of lactose.

-All monosaccharides can be directly and rapidly absorbed into our bloodstream without a complex digestion.
+All monosaccharides can be directly and rapidly absorbed into our bloodstream without complex digestion.
 Therefore, they are not as satisfying as complex carbohydrates can be.
-In contrast, disaccharides must be broken down to their two molecules of monosaccharides.
+In contrast, disaccharides must be broken down into their two molecules of monosaccharides.
 We call this process digestion or to be more specific: hydrolysis.
-So, we are able to make use of the energy of the disaccharides by braking them down to their monosaccharides to be able to absorb them into our bloodstream.
+So, we are able to make use of the energy of the disaccharides by breaking them down to their monosaccharides to be able to absorb them into our bloodstream.

-Complex carbohydrates are also called polysaccharides which are glycogen, starches and fibres.
+Complex carbohydrates are also called polysaccharides which are glycogen, starches and fibers.
 Glycogen can be found in meat in traces.
 Starches are polymers of glucose.
 If the glucose is linked together in a linear chain, you call this polymer amylose.
-If the glucose is linked together in a branched chain, it it called amylopectin.
+If the glucose is linked together in a branched-chain, it is called amylopectin.
 Amylopectin and amylose, both form starch.
 Depending on your type of food, the type of starch can vary.
-There are quite endless formations of amylopectin and amylose possible: rice, fruits, bread..
-But, in the end, they are digested as their main component: glucose.
+There are quite endless formations of amylopectin and amylose possible: rice, fruits, bread… But, in the end, they are digested as their main component: glucose.

 What happens to the carbohydrates after being absorbed into our bloodstream?